2018 United States House of Representatives elections in Ohio: District 14

 The 14th district is located in Northeast Ohio, taking in the eastern suburbs and exurbs of Cleveland, including Mayfield Heights, Solon, and Independence, as well as Ashtabula, Lake, and Geauga counties, northern Portage County, and northeastern Summit County.
-The incumbent is Republican David Joyce, who has represented the district since 2013.
-Joyce was re-elected with 63% of the vote in 2016.
+The incumbent was Republican David Joyce, who had represented the district since 2013.
+He was re-elected with 63% of the vote in 2016.